Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +6500

-- Ohio State is 31st in the country in terms of its odds to win the national championship (+6500), much lower than according to the computer rankings (18th-best).
+- In terms of its odds to win the national championship (+6500), Ohio State is 31st in the country.
+It is far higher than that, 19th-best, according to computer rankings.

-- The Buckeyes have experienced the 43rd-biggest change in terms of their national championship odds, improving from +7000 at the start of the season to +6500.
+- The Buckeyes were +7000 to win the national championship at the start of the season, and have now improved to +6500, which is the 43rd-biggest change in the country.

-- The implied probability of Ohio State winning the national championship, based on its +6500 moneyline odds, is 1.5%.
+- Ohio State has a 1.5% chance of winning the national championship, based on its moneyline odds.

+- West Virginia, based on its national championship odds (+25000), ranks much better (69th in the country) than it does in our computer ranking (124th).

+- The Mountaineers were +5500 to win the national championship at the beginning of the season, and have now dropped to +25000, which is the second-biggest change in the country.

 Check out all the futures bets available at BetMGM!